Nashville, TN Office Overview

-The demand for Nashville commercial real estate and Class A office space is created by a variety of business and industry in the city.
-Top office-using sectors in Nashville include the healthcare, music & entertainment, government, and Fortune 500 office segments.
+Demand for commercial real estate here is created by a variety of business and industry in the city.
+Top sectors in Nashville include healthcare, music & entertainment, and government sectors, as well Fortune 500 companies.

-- Healthcare – This sector is one of the top creators of white-collar office employment in Nashville, with companies such as Hospital Corporation of America employing over 200,000 people in the metro area.
+- Healthcare – This sector is one of the top creators of white-collar employment in the metro, with companies such as Hospital Corporation of America employing over 200,000 people.

-- Music & Entertainment – Nashville is headquarters to world-famous guitar maker Gibson, and is home to numerous independent record label companies, with Universal Music Group, Sony Music Entertainment, EMI, and Warner Music Group all having offices in Nashville.
+- Music & Entertainment – Nashville is headquarters to world-famous guitar maker Gibson, and is home to numerous independent record label companies, with Universal Music Group, Sony Music Entertainment, EMI, and Warner Music Group all having offices in the city.

-- Government – The Nashville City government and Public School District, the State of Tennessee, and the U.S. Government are all top employers in Nashville.
+- Government – The Nashville City government and Public School District, the State of Tennessee, and the U.S. Government are all top employers.

-- Fortune 500 Offices –for Class A office space in Nashville is also driven by the numerous corporate office locations within the city, including Bridgestone, Community Health Systems, Dell, Nissan North America, and Tractor Supply Company.
+- Fortune 500 Offices– Class A space in Nashville is also coveted by the numerous corporate headquarters within the city, which include Bridgestone, Community Health Systems, Dell, Nissan North America, and Tractor Supply Company.